geraintluff/jsfx-ui-lib/tour/1 - Hello World.md

 # JSFX-UI tutorial - Hello World

-The UI library has a lot of features and can be quite intimidating, but I promise it's not too bad really. :)  Let's start with a very simple example.
+The UI library has a lot of features and can seem weird, but I promise it's not too bad really. :)  Let's start with a very simple example.

 Here is the code: